devmil/immich_timeline_generator/README.md

 - `-k, --api-key`: **Required** - Immich API key
 - `-a, --album`: *Optional* - Album name to filter photos (case-insensitive)
 - `-m, --min-photos`: *Optional* - Minimum number of photos per location (default: 3)
+- `-c, --concurrent`: *Optional* - Number of concurrent API requests (default: 20)
 - `-o, --output`: *Optional* - Output file path (default: Records.json)
+- `--skip-camera-selection`: *Optional* - Skip interactive camera selection and include all cameras
 - `-h, --help`: Show help message

+## Camera Selection

+For multi-user Immich libraries, the application provides an interactive camera selection interface:

+- **Interactive Menu**: Use arrow keys to navigate and space bar to select cameras
+- **Smart Defaults**: "All cameras" is selected by default for safety
+- **Photo Counts**: See how many photos each camera contributed
+- **Multi-Selection**: Choose any combination of cameras to include
+- **Skip Option**: Use `--skip-camera-selection` to automatically include all cameras

+See [INTERACTIVE_CAMERA_SELECTION.md](INTERACTIVE_CAMERA_SELECTION.md) for detailed usage instructions.

 ## Getting Your Immich API Key